UI5/linter/docs/Rules.md

 ## no-renamed-manifest-property

 In manifest version 2, some of the properties are renamed, so the new names must be adjusted to match the schema.

+## no-legacy-ui5-version-in-manifest-2

+Check for legacy UI5 versions in `minUI5Version` property in `manifest.json`